-Species for which there is incomplete evidence for susceptibility according to Chapter 1.5. of the Aquatic Code include: Atlantic herring (Clupea harengus) and amago trout (Oncorhynchus masou).
+Species for which there is incomplete evidence to fulfil the criteria for listing as susceptible to infection with ISAV according to Chapter 1.5. of the Aquatic Code include: Atlantic herring (Clupea harengus) and amago trout (Oncorhynchus masou).

 In addition, pathogen-specific positive PCR results have been reported in the following organisms, but an active infection has not been demonstrated: coho salmon (Oncorhynchus kisutch).